cloudflare/cloudflare-docs/content/r2/data-access/public-buckets.md

 There are a few restrictions when using custom domains to access R2 buckets:

-* The domain being used must belong to the same account as the R2 bucket
+* The domain being used must belong to the same account as the R2 bucket.
-* Use of a domain with CNAME flattening enabled is not supported--you'll need to disable [CNAME flattening](/dns/additional-options/cname-flattening/) before enabling domain access
+* Use of a domain with CNAME flattening enabled is not supported--you'll need to disable [CNAME flattening](/dns/additional-options/cname-flattening/) before enabling domain access.
 * Object access is only available via HTTPS; plaintxt HTTP is not supported.

 {{</Aside>}}